-- the family experiences a death of a household member with income; - any income-earning member of the assisted family no longer remains in the unit; - An elderly or disabled household experiences a permanent loss of income. - Unforeseen and involuntary permanent loss of income for a family member under the age of 18.
+- An elderly or disabled household experiences a permanent loss of income. - Unforeseen and involuntary permanent loss of income for a family member under the age of 18.

 If a permanent hardship exemption has been approved, HACSB will reset the family's previous highest rent share (the "baseline rent") by recalculating the family's income and applying the applicable rent percentage.
 For example, for families participating in the Streamlined Fixed Lease Assistance for Elderly/Disabled Families program, the new monthly income will be multiplied by twenty-four percent (24%) to determine the new monthly rent share.
-For families participating in the Streamlined Tiered Lease Assistance for Career-Focused Families program, the new monthly income will be multiplied by the most recent tiered rent percentage established at recertification to determine the new monthly rent share.
+For families program, the new monthly income For families program, the new monthly income Ville For families program, the new monthly rent share.
+For families program, the new monthly income vill be multiplied by twenty-four percent (24%) to determine the new most recent tiered rent percentage established at recertification to determine the new monthly rent share.